Nicholas Kocurek

 Research

-I am broadly interested in theoretical computer science and particularly in beyond worst-case complexity theory of any kind.
-Recently, I have been thinking about what makes CSPs hard and how Markov chains mix.
+I am broadly interested in theoretical computer science and particularly in classical and quantum complexity theory.
+Even more specifically, I like to work with CSPs and their quantum and counting generalizations.
+Recently, I have been thinking about what makes low energy states of local Hamiltonians complex.

 Publications